MysticExile/Prototype-3/README.md

-# Prototype 2 voor Gaming block
+# Prototype 3 voor Gaming block

-Prototype 2 voor Gaming block
+Prototype 3 voor Gaming block

-This is a prototype containing collision, keyboard controls and spawning enemies
+This is a prototype containing collectable (collision and deletion).